 A couple years from now, the concept of “grabbing a drink” in Canada may have nothing to do with alcohol.

 That’s because cannabis companies are investing heavily in THC and CBD infused beverages, and one biotechnology research company claims it has the technology to create the ideal cannabis drink.

 But Ronan Levy, Chief Strategy Officer at Trait Biosciences, a biotechnology research company, told VICE there are some major concerns about edibles, particularly as they pertain to drinks.
 One of the main ones is the length of time it takes edibles to kick in—it’s sometimes hours before people begin to feel the effects.
 The reason for that, Levy said, is cannabinoids are fat soluble, so they dissolve into fat and oil.
 They have to travel to the large intestine to be properly digested, which is why it takes so much time for the psychoactive effects to kick in.
-Alcohol, on the other hand, is water soluble, which is why people feel a glass of wine or a beer within a half hour.
+Alcohol, on the other hand, is water soluble, which is why people feel a glass of wine or a beer within 30 minutes.

 According to Levy, Trait has discovered a way to make cannabinoids water soluble and he believes it will dramatically shift the industry.